NischalSehrawat/Self-Balancing-Segway-Robot/README.md

 # Balancing-Bot-Python
-This is a project for balancing an inverted pendulum using a Raspberry Pi.
-Later on I shall try to add more functionalities to it.
-Since the Pi already has a lot of very nice libraries, it makes the code much more simple and shorter and the focus can be shifted on main problem instead of dealing with hardware problems.
-The only disadvantage is that the Pi doesn't have analogue read functionality for reading potentiometer data.
-This is done using Arduino board and the data is transferred to the Pi using Serial communication.
+This is my project for balancing an inverted pendulum using a Raspberry Pi.
+The main aim of the project is to learn about the following topics
+- Gain an insight into the physics of the problem and understand the equation of motions
+- Learn about classic and modern control theories
+- Learn about concepts like controllability, observability, LQR technique to derive controller gain
+- Learn and code my own Kalman Filter for Sensor Fusion